Jingming33/eLearning_Django_based_website/README.md

 tried to build production environment on alibaba cloud, may later on AWS.

-self-learning and use the front-end code from Immoc.
+self-learning and use the front-end code from Imooc.